 Message from the Principal, Denise Halstead

 The faculty and staff have worked to create a challenging academic environment to meet the needs of its diverse population.
-La Quinta currently offers 20 advanced placement courses as well as an award-winning elective program focused on business and the visual and performing arts.
-In 2015, 547 students took 1,471 AP tests and the pass rate was 80.3%.
-The A-G completion rate for students enrolled in the district for the past 4 years has risen from 57.9% in 2010 to 78% in 2014.
+La Quinta currently offers 23 advanced placement courses as well as an award-winning elective program focused on business and the visual and performing arts.
+In 2017, 854students took 2,105 AP tests and the pass rate was 78.0%.
+The A-G completion rate for students at La Quinta is 76.9% and over 70% of graduates enroll in college.

-Staff and parents at La Quinta High School are committed to support all students in reaching their hightest potential before graduating.
+Staff and parents at La Quinta High School are committed to having every “Aztec Achieve” and support all students in reaching their highest potential before graduating.
 The vision statement "From Learners to Leaders" succinctly describes the expectation for all students and provides the impetus for college and career readiness.